Mental Health Therapist Resume Example

 I use this section to showcase my years of experience, core specialties, and the outcomes I've achieved-like helping over 100 families improve communication or managing group therapy sessions.

 You want to keep it brief, around 3-4 sentences.
 Focus on your clinical approach, any special certifications, and what sets you apart from other therapists.
-This helps employers see your value right away.
+This helps employers see your value right away, especially when paired with a strong cover letter.

 I always use reverse chronological order so employers see my most recent experience first.
 This helps them quickly spot my current skills and responsibilities.